Who Is This Credit Card Best For?

 - Purchase protection if something you buy breaks or is stolen

 Amex has a strong reputation when it comes to customer service, and is in first place in the 2020 J.D.
 Power customer satisfaction ranking.
 Cardholders have access to customer service 24/7 via the website’s online chat feature or by calling the customer service hotline.
 You also get free access to your credit score through American Express MyCredit Guide tool (which is also available to those without an Amex card).

 You can sign up for Amex’s MyCredit Guide to see your TransUnion credit report weekly at no charge.
 Other more standard security features include account alerts and notifications, and fraud protection so that you’re automatically off the hook for any unauthorized charges on your account.
 You can also place an instant freeze via your online account, and request a free replacement card if you misplace your plastic.

 Amex EveryDay Card Fee to Watch Out For

-Most of the Amex EveryDay’s fees align with industry standards, but remember you will be charged a 2.7% fee for each foreign transaction.
+Most of the Amex EveryDay’s fees align with industry standards.
+Also, remember you will be charged a 2.7% fee for each foreign transaction.